ajcanepa/Recommendation_Letter/README.md

-# Recommendation_Letter_Quarto
+# Recommendation_Letter
-Template for a recommendation letter written in Quarto
+Template for a recommendation letter written in R using the `Officer`package